Benzodiazepine Addiction Treatment

 Benzodiazepines, or benzos, are drugs classified as tranquilizers.
 Otherwise known as central nervous system depressants, tranquilizers have sedative properties and are often used to treat anxiety, insomnia, panic disorders, and mental illnesses.
-The most common benzos are Xanax, Valium, Klonopin, and Tranxene, which work by elevating the levels of GABA, a neurotransmitter in the brain.
-When GABA levels are increased, communication between the brain cells decreases, reducing nerve activity and creating the feeling of relaxation.
 In addition to relaxation, benzo abuse can also lead to feelings of euphoria and pleasure, which is why they’re so addictive.
 If you’ve found yourself misusing these drugs, our benzodiazepine addiction treatment at Clearbrook Treatment Centers Massachusetts is here to help you start your journey to sobriety.

 Signs of Benzodiazepine Addiction